ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 ### Creating a replica for an existing file share with the API
 {: #fs-create-share-replica-api}

 To add replication to an existing file share, you need to create a replica share in a different zone of your region.
 In the `POST /shares` request, specify the replica share's name and profile, and specify the `source_share` by either its name, ID, or CRN.
 Other required properties are the `zone`, and `replication_cron_spec`, which provides the replication schedule.
+You can schedule to replicate your data as often as 15 minutes.

 The following example shows an API request that creates a replica share in the `us-south-1` zone.
 In this example, the source share resides in another `us-south` zone and is identified by its ID.